sreevatsgit/Blockchain-notes/vault/root.md

 These notes are primarily used to learn blockchain, solidity and a full stack web3 development using JavaScript.
 This documentation was created using Markdown, Dendron and Netlify.
 (Shout-out to Dendron💕🌱🌱 this is probably the best note taking software I have ever used!!)

-Table of Contents:
+## Table of Contents:

 1. [[Blockchain Basics]]
 2. [[Setting Up a Wallet]]
 3. [[Gas]]
 4. [[Under the hood of Ethereum!]]
+5.

 ## More About me 😎😎😎

-Hello Blockchain Ethusiasts!
+Hello Blockchain Enthusiasts!

 I'm Sreevatsan Komandur Sridhar (Or Sree).
 I am from Bangalore, India currently living in Singapore.
 I self-taught myself everything related to blockchain and love working with smart contracts.
 <br>